dawaroo/Cybersecurity-Portfolio./01b-Incident-Response-Phishing/nist-incident-response.md

-# Incident Response Using the NIST Cybersecurity Framework
+# Incident Response Using the NIST Cybersecurity Framework – Phishing Attack

 ## Incident Overview
 A mid-sized e-commerce company experienced a security incident involving a phishing attack.
 Several employees received fraudulent emails impersonating the IT department and requesting credential verification.
 As a result, at least one employee’s login credentials were compromised, allowing unauthorized access to internal systems and customer data.